 In December 2020, the Company and Pioneer entered into an amendment to the Pioneer Agreement under which Pioneer assigned to the Company the chRDNA patent family developed under the research collaboration, and the Company paid Pioneer an upfront payment of \$0.5 million.
 The Company considered the payment to Pioneer in accordance with revenue recognition guidance and accounted for it as a reduction of the licensing and collaboration revenue within the condensed consolidated statements of operations and comprehensive loss.
-In addition to the upfront payment, the Company is obligated to pay 100% patent prosecution and maintenance costs going forward; up to \$2.8 million in regulatory milestones for therapeutic products developed by the Company, its affiliates, and licensees; up to \$20.0 million in sales milestones over a total of four therapeutics products sold by the Company, its affiliates, and licensees; and a low-single-digit percentage of sublicensing revenues received by the Company for licensing the chRDNA patent family after December 2020.
+In addition to the upfront payment, the Company is obligated to pay 100% patent prosecution and maintenance costs going forward; up to \$2.8 million in regulatory milestones for therapeutic products developed by the Company, its affiliates, and licensees; up to \$20.0 million in sales milestones over a total of four therapeutics products sold by the Company for licensing the chRDNA patent family after December 2020.
 During the three months ended March 31, 2021, the Company incurred \$0.8 million of sublicensing fees, which was recorded as a research and development expense in its condensed consolidated statement of operations and comprehensive loss.